Over 40 Mosquito Bite Itch Relief Tips

 - Lime Slice

-- Banana Peel (rub inside of peel on bite)
+- Banana Peel (rub with the inside of the peel)

 Whew!
 Big List!
-If I’ve missed your favorite remedy for mosquito bites, please add them below.
+If I’ve missed your favorite, most effective curative, please add them below.

-If a remedy doesn’t provide fast relief, don’t despair.
+- If a remedy doesn’t soothe or provide quick comfort, don’t despair.
 Give it another try, sometimes it will take 2 or 3 applications before it kicks in.

-The itch from mosquito bites comes from the saliva of the mosquito that it injects into you as it feasts on your blood.
-There are several dozen different species of mosquitoes and you may react to some species bites more than others.
+- The itch is a reaction from the saliva of the skeeter that it injects into you as it feasts on your blood.
+There are several dozen different species and you may react to some species bites more than others.

-If large swelling occurs (like welts), contact a doctor or pharmacist for suggestions (especially if it’s a child with a strong reaction).
-It could be an allergy to the bite.
-It’s important to watch the throat for swelling and get treatment asap.
+- If large swelling occurs (like welts), contact a doctor or pharmacist for suggestions (especially if it’s a child with a strong reaction).
+It could be an allergy to the skeeter bite.
+It’s important to watch the throat for swelling, nausea and changes to breathing.
+Seek professional medical treatment without delay.

 I’m not sure what Patrick Kennedy is talking about.
 My husband is US Army for 20 years and hasn’t ever seen or heard of that stuff (we checked out the link).
 He’s been in mosquito infested areas as well, and for extended lengths of time I might add.
 If any US military service would use it, it would not be due to how well it would work, but how low the bid was for the contract.
 The truth is, they do not much care if soldiers itch or not.